Refresh your home with these simple winter decorating ideas!

 Styling shelving is such a fun way to add unique decor interests within your home.
 When I am in someone else’s home, I can always tell what types of things they love by what they have on their shelves.
 It’s what makes each person and each home so special!

-Other Winter Decor
+Other Decorating Ideas for Winter

 To unify the kitchen with the rest of the home, I tied the same cream ribbon onto a peg rack.